 2023 Prescott Earth Day

 Every year Prescott, Arizona hosts the biggest Earth Day celebration in Yavapai County.
-After a small and safety-oriented celebration in 2021 at Granite Creek Park, the 2022 downtown Earth Day Celebration event is scheduled For April 22nd, 09:00 am - 02:00 pm.
-Lining the courthouse square along Cortez Street you'll find booths and learning from all kinds of organizations, a larger-than-ever child & youth area with hands-on projects & play, live music from local musicians, snacks for children, firefighters & waste management experts, and freebies all around-- Prescott is the place to be for Earth Day in Arizona.
+The 2023 downtown Earth Day Celebration event is scheduled For April 22nd, 09:00 am - 02:00 pm.
+Lining the courthouse square along Cortez Street you'll find booths and learning from all kinds of organizations, a an even bigger child & youth area with hands-on projects & play, snacks for children, firefighters & waste management experts, and freebies all around-- Prescott is the place to be for Earth Day in Arizona.
 Escape the desert heat, meet new people, connect with inspiring local businesses and organizations, and join the international movement for our water, our wildlife, and our way of life.
 Here, in Prescott, Arizona.

 53rd Anniversary of Earth Day

 Global & Local Celebrations